abbourne/abbourne.github.io/content/cyclingsafety/how_to_crash/index.md

 ---
 title: How to Crash
+lead: "You will crash - learn to crash properly"
+summary: "In this article we’ll discuss how to minimize injury if to **do** crash.
+Of course there are no guarantees, but there are techniques you can use to minimize injuries when you crash.
+There are 3 aspects to minimizing the seriousness of your injuries - Fitness, Technique and Training."
 date: 2021-02-10
 description: You can train yourself to crash the right way!
+keywords:
+  - cycling
+  - bikes
+  - crashing
+  - education
+  - safety
+thumbnail: "/img/Bike-Crash-Clip-Art-2-small.jpg"
 categories:
   - "Cycling Safety"
 tags: